czhc/czhc.github.io/collections/_posts/2021-08-04-eip-1559-expert-panel.md

     * insufficient incentive to clear storage - costs more money to clear storage than keep state
     * no incentive to clear storage sooner than later
 * Solutions:
-    * making storage more epeensive - but is prohibitive for short-term usages
+    * making storage more expensive - but is prohibitive for short-term usages
     * time-based refund to incentivize earlier learing - capital inefficient, requireing large depositis to use strorage and assumes social cost of storage will forever decrease
     * time-based storage _maintenance fee_ or _rent_: using x coins per block per byte.
       * if an account has less coins than amount needed to pay for _pokeThreshold_, **anyone can poke the account and delete it from storage**, to claim a fraction of rent.